ergoplatform/ergodocs/docs/dev/protocol/eutxo.md

 By leveraging eUTXO, Ergo enables parallel computation and facilitates non-custodial atomic swaps.
 This makes it easier to perform complex operations securely and efficiently.

-Furthermore, Ergo's Multi-Stage UTXO model, as detailed in a peer-reviewed paper, enables the implementation of Turing-complete smart contracts.
-You can find more information on this topic in [this paper](https://fc18.ifca.ai/bitcoin/papers/bitcoin18-final18.pdf).
+Furthermore, Ergo's [Multi-Stage UTXO model](multi.md), as detailed in [this peer-reviewed paper](https://fc18.ifca.ai/bitcoin/papers/bitcoin18-final18.pdf), enables the implementation of *Turing-complete smart contracts.*

+You can see a comparison between Ergo's eUTXO model and the Account-Based model [here](accountveutxo.md).

 ## Resources